ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-step3.md

 # Step 3 - Application configuration
 {: #caveonix-step3}

 This step uses the Caveonix RiskForesight™ configuration script.
-For the “all-in-one” deployment, this script is started through the {{site.data.keyword.vmwaresolutions_full}} automation.
+For the all-in-one deployment, this script is started through the {{site.data.keyword.vmwaresolutions_full}} automation.

 For scaling, the client needs to call the script to provision the partially distributed topology or the fully distributed topology.